-Garlic Herb Butter Roast Chicken with Root Vegetables is a one-pan meal with rustic elegance that everyone will enjoy!
-The chicken is rubbed with a lemony butter and herb blend then roasted alongside earthy root vegetables like potatoes, carrots, turnips and shallots.
+This roasted herbed chicken is a one-pan meal with rustic elegance everyone will enjoy!
+Garlic Herb Butter Roast Chicken with Root Vegetables is rubbed with a lemony butter and herb blend and then roasted alongside earthy root vegetables like potatoes, carrots, turnips and shallots.

 There’s something therapeutic about roasting a whole chicken, especially in the winter.
-The aroma, the rich golden color and the crispy skin is a culinary work of art!
+The aroma, the rich golden color and the crispy skin are a culinary work of art!

 It’s a super easy process anyone can do and best of all, a whole roasted chicken often results in an extra meal or two along with some lovely, rich stock from the bones!